Greek Frappe

 Notes

-1. If you can, look for Nescafé brand – they have special Frappe coffee.
+1. If you can, look for Nescafé brand.
+They have special frappe coffee.
 If your store does not carry this brand, just use any instant coffee.
+Do not use ground coffee.

 2. For best results, use bottled water.
-You might also use less water, depending on how strong you like your coffee.
+You can also use less water, depending on how strong you like your coffee.

 3. For best results, use large ice cubes.
-They don’t melt fast and won’t dilute your coffee too quickly.
-If you use small ice cubes, I would suggest you top the coffee with less water so.
+They don’t melt as fast and won’t dilute your coffee too quickly.
+If using small ice cubes, add a little less water.

 Nutrition